Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

-Your poisons have become more potent and you have worked with them long enough to resist them, you gain the following benefits:
+Your poisons have become more potent and you have worked with them long enough to resist them.

 * You gain expertise in Poisoner’s kit.
 * The time you need to craft items with your Poisoner's Kit is halved.